rootcurve/legit.github.io/_posts/2017-11-26-alligator-fowl.md

 published: true
 ---

 Then we'll go with that data file!
 Say what?
 Yes, except the Dave Matthews Band doesn't rock.
-Eeeee!
+Eee`ee!
 Now say "nuclear wessels"!
 I saw you with those two "ladies of the evening" at Elzars.
 Explain that.

 Moving along… Shinier than yours, meatbag.
 One hundred dollars.
 Meh.
 Fetal stemcells, aren't those controversial? __The alien mothership is in orbit here.__ *If we can hit that bullseye, the rest of the dominoes will fall like a house of cards.* Checkmate.